KingMob/modulolotus.net/src/content/blog/i-declared-nix-bankruptcy.md

   - nix-darwin
   - homebrew
   - mac
-description: "I gave up on nix-darwin, and reverted back to Homebrew"
+description: "I gave up on nix-darwin, and reverted back to Homebrew."
 ---

 ## Nix

 I started using nix last year when consulting for MIT.
 The lab had the perennial Python packaging problem of distributing their work to others, and used nix to solve it.

 For those who aren't familiar, nix builds a hashed tree of every input to building a program.
-It knows exactly what versions of everything to use, and neatly avoids almost every versioning problem ever.
+It knows exactly what versions of everything to use, and neatly avoids almost every version resolution problem ever.

 I'd heard of nix but never tried it.
 I got set up with nix-darwin, and ran immediately into issues of poor and outdated docs, and a community kind of split on whether to recommend flakes yet.